CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 - **Knocked Down:** You are slowed.
 You can end this effect as a quick action, but do not regain your lost movement.
 - **Slowed:** Your speed is reduced by half.
 - **Stunned:** You are unable to act.
 - **Unconcious:** You are unable to act.
 This effect ends if you gain more than 0 HP.
-If your HP goes below the negative value of your HP maximum, you die.

 # Player Characters
 Characters are created by coming up with identities, then selecting attributes, an origin, and power sets.
 See the following Powers section when you're ready to select your powers.